 MNSEA SEER Committee Creates Risk Mitigation Subcommittee.

-The MNSEA SEER Committee offered to and the NCSEA SEER Committee has accepted that the Risk Mitigation Subcommittee also be focused on the national front since they would be gathering the data on the current national status of this topic.
+The MNSEA SEER Committee offered to and the NCSEA SEER Committee accepted that the Risk Mitigation Subcommittee also be focused on the national front since they would be gathering the data on the current national status of this topic.

 John Lewis chairs this subcommittee and Dave Macdonald and Brad Severson are currently on the subcommittee.
 Thank you to them for their great service to the structural engineering profession.